pnnl/ruleset-checking-tool/docs/ruleset_functions/get_zones_health_safety_vent_reqs.md

 ## get_zones_health_safety_vent_reqs

-**Description:** Get the list of zones that have health and safety mandated minimum ventilation requirements during unoccupied hours.
+**Description:** Get the list of zones that are likely to have health and safety mandated minimum ventilation requirements during unoccupied hours.

 **Inputs:**
 - **P-RMR**: To determine if any of the zones have spaces with lighting spaces types that are likely to have health and safety mandated minimum ventilation requirements during unoccupied hours.